matter-labs/zksync-docs/content/10.quick-start/_deploy_factory/_foundry_deploy_contract_factory.md

 :display-partial{path="quick-start/_partials/_setup-wallet"}

+---

 ## Review the CrowdfundingFactory contract

-With our environment and wallet configured, we're set to review the `CrowdfundingFactory.sol` contract that is provided under the [`/src` directory](https://github.com/dutterbutter/zksync-foundry-quickstart-guide/blob/db/deploy-contract-factory/src/CrowdfundFactory.sol).
+The `CrowdfundingFactory.sol` we will compile and deploy is provided under the [`/src` directory](https://github.com/dutterbutter/zksync-foundry-quickstart-guide/blob/db/deploy-contract-factory/src/CrowdfundFactory.sol).

 The `CrowdfundingFactory.sol`contract will be used to deploy multiple instances of the `CrowdfundingCampaign.sol` contract from the previous guide.